rue-a/provo/README.md

 # README

-Construct provenance graphs according to PROV-O. _The package is based on __rdflib___. https://rdflib.readthedocs.io/en/stable/rdf_terms.html
+The package creates provenance graphs according to PROV-O. _The package is based on __rdflib___. https://rdflib.readthedocs.io/en/stable/rdf_terms.html

 ## Installation

-1. Download and extract the package
+1. Download and unzip the package
-2. Open Shell and _cd_ to extracted package
+2. Open Shell and _cd_ to unzipped package
 3. Run "pip install -e ." (in the folder that contains ```setup.py```)

 ## Contents